zuoxunwu/UFHmmPhysicsTools/README.md

 # UFHmmPhysicsTools
 UF Physics Tools for Hmm Analysis.

-These tools are organized into directories of `tools`, `selectors`, `analyzers`.
+These tools are organized into directories of `selectors`, `analyzers`, and `scripts`.

 ## Set Up
 These tools are made to be used in a CMSSW Environment.
 On LXPLUS the CMSSW Environment can be retrieved using `cmsrel`.
 ```
 cmsrel CMSSW_10_6_19_patch2
 cd CMSSW_10_6_19_patch2/src